Local Escapes

 Manawatu-Wanganui

 For a weekend away off the beaten track, River Valley near Taihape is the perfect spot.
-Spend the day hitting some Grade 5 white water rafting, stay the night at a Deluxe Riverside Suite, and then the next day spend it up in the high country with a spectacular horse-trek.
-Right now they're only taking group bookings by request, so get a group of friends together and get out for some adventure.
+Spend the day hitting some Grade 5 white water rafting, stay the night at a Deluxe Riverside Suite, and then the next day spend it up in the high country with a spectacular horse trek.

 Waiheke, who?
-In winter, the place to be is the Hawkes Bay with their endless sunshine—plus if it's good enough for Benedict Cumberbatch, it's good enough for you and your mates.
+The place to be is Hawkes Bay with its endless sunshine—plus if it's good enough for Benedict Cumberbatch, it's good enough for you and your mates.
 Take a wine tour and visit some of the best vineyards around Napier and Hastings such as Black Barn, Elephant Hill or Craggy Range—see more of our recommendations here.
 Stay at some of the most gorgeous boutique accommodation in HB for the night and go out to explore Napier's Art Deco town centre the next day.

 Te Papa